Tono-vacn/Tono-vacn.github.io/_posts/2024-11-11-common-sense-for-distributed-system.md

 ![chord_add_new](/assets/img/chord_add_new.png)

-- utilize the existing node to look up the new node’s finger table
+- utilize the existing node to look up the new node's finger table

 #### Step2: Update Finger Table of Existing Nodes